Isometric unites graphic design and architecture to create empowering visual identities and spatial experiences.

-We also work with a variety of organizations who represent marginalized and underserved populations, including civilians in zones of conflict, youth participating in American circus, and the beneficiaries of a chlorine dispenser program in Kenya and Uganda.
+We also work with a variety of organizations who represent marginalized and underserved populations, including civilians in zones of conflict, subjects of human trafficking, and the beneficiaries of chlorine and deworming programs.
 We believe in design that transcends existing expectations by challenging cliches and stereotypes in visual culture.

 Visual Identity / Branding